 A group of scholars of the early twentieth century argued that the tale of Odysseus could be an echo of an ancient Sun god cult.
 However, this theory was quickly abandoned and even ridiculed by scholars of a later date, who didn’t see enough evidence for such claims.
 The main argument was based on frequent use of number twelve in the book of Odyssey.

 At first, Odysseus was in disguise and quietly observed the competition.
 In the end, he revealed himself, by completing the challenge and using his bow to kill the suitors.

 The bow of Odysseus and the bow of Shiva

 An image of a bow that requires super-human strength to bend echoes in the epic of Ramayana.
 Amazingly, even the general storyline is not so different.
-Rama wants to marry Sita, and in order to do so, he has to prove himself in front of her father, King Janaka.
+Rama wants to marry Sita, and to do so, he has to prove himself in front of her father, King Janaka.
 The challenge is to bend and string the bow of Shiva – something that nobody was able to do.
 However, Rama bends it so hard that the bow breaks.

 Now, in astronomical terms, it is clear that the bow of Shiva is the same as the bow of Orion.
 Shiva represents Orion and his bull Nandi is the Taurus constellation.